Actively Recruiting

 - Confirmed bi-allelic pathogenic GBA1 variants

-- On enzyme replacement or substrate reduction therapy for at least 2 years, stable dose for 3 months before screening
+- On enzyme replacement or substrate reduction therapy for at least 2 years, stable at maximum tolerated dose for at least 3 months prior to screening

 - Able to provide signed informed consent and comply with study requirements

-- Both females and males eligible; those of childbearing potential must use effective contraception throughout the study
+- Men and women eligible; those of childbearing potential must use highly effective contraception throughout the study

 - Agree to abstain from blood, tissue, and organ donation during the study and follow-up